sacrud/pyramid_sacrud/docs/pages/contribute.rst

 .. _Browserify: http://browserify.org/
 .. _Gulp: http://gulpjs.com/

-If you don’t have node and npm installed, get it here first.
+If you don’t have node and npm installed, get it first.

 Install components